seanturner/draft-turner-ccmib/draft-turner-ccmib.md

         DESCRIPTION
             "The package size, in bytes, of the cryptographic device material (CDM).
-This information is retrieved from a cryptographic device material list (CDML) or a server's product availability response following a query.
-This column does not apply to notifications found in CDMLs."
+This information is retrieved from a Product Availability List (PAL) or a server's product availability response following a query.
+This column does not apply to notifications found in PALs."
         ::= { cCDMDeliveryEntry 3 }

     cCDMAdditionalInfo  OBJECT-TYPE